 The elderly are unfortunately often victims of others who target them or should not be responsible for their care.
 Elderly women in particular are often targeted due to vulnerability to highly skilled perpetrators.
 Abusers may include caregivers, family, friends or even complete strangers.
 When families suspect there may be some abuse occurring, they should immediately report these suspicions.
 A personal injury lawyer can help investigate the matter and pursue a claim from the abuser and associated parties who are at fault, providing relief and financial compensation for the victim’s suffering.

-If you suspect elder abuse is occurring in the life of someone you love, or if you are being victimized, call the Law Offices of Cantor Crane now at 602.254.2701 for a free, no-obligation consultation.
+If you suspect elder abuse is occurring in the life of someone you love, or if you are being victimized, call the Law Offices of Cantor Injury Lawyers now at 602.254.2701 for a free, no-obligation consultation.

 Fill out the form below to recieve a free and confidential intial consultation.